Jeff-Moraes/Table-Filter/README.md

 ```

-The Node server can be accessed on http://localhost:5555, while the react app can be accessed on http://localhost:3000.
+The Node server is running on http://localhost:5555, while the react app is running on http://localhost:3000.

 To login you can use: </br>
 username: JohnDoe </br>